Filters

 No

-Returned as a query parameter on the "paging" object nexturl and previous_url.
-Locks the last event to count for a query, so new events that occur between queries are not added to the results (prevents count change over time).
+This parameter locks the last event to include in a query, so new events that occur between queries are not added to the results.
+This prevents count change over time.

-Note: The query_id should be treated as temporary and should only be used when retrieving pages of an existing query where the pagination URLs already have query_id set as a query parameter.
-You should not attempt to change the id between requests or include a query_id with a different query request.
+Note: The query_id parameter should be treated as temporary and should only be used when retrieving pages of an existing query where the pagination URLs already have query_id set as a parameter.
+Do not attempt to change the query_id between requests or to include a query_id with a different query request.

 No